Shreyanshum/Shreyanshum/README.md

 ### Student of Bachelors in Computer Applications
 **`Aspiring Developer`**

-I am an Undergrad student learning about software development who is very interested in building projects related to Android.
-I have built many small projects using Python and Java and am looking forward to some big projects that await.
+I am an Undergrad student learning about software development who is very interested in building projects related to Android and has built many small projects using Python and Java.

 ## 👨 About Me:
 Languages - C++ | Java | Python | SQL | HTML & CSS<br>Learning - DS Algo, Android Development